-Sulphur Springs, Texas, will soon be home to the new Hopkins County Hospital District’s Headquarters and EMS Station.
+Sulphur Springs, Texas, is now home to the new Hopkins County Hospital District’s Headquarters and EMS Station.
 The new facility will provide emergency services to four of the surrounding counties and serve the local CHRISTUS hospital.

 A Permanent Home To Serve The Community

 Having outgrown their space consisting of compact and outdated portable office units, HCHD asked REES to design a new station that provides emergency personnel with a permanent facility where they can offer expanded services previously unavailable in their smaller setting.
 The 14,650-square-foot station includes conference rooms to serve as dedicated spaces for in-house EMS training, classes and health education.
 The added classrooms and office space also accommodate potential growth – both in space for added EMS staff and as a place for supplemental services to meet community needs.